-LASIK surgery is one of the most effective ways to correct refractive errors in the eyes and is one of the most common eye procedures conducted in Orange County and the rest of the United States.
+LASIK in Orange County is one of the most effective ways to correct refractive errors in the eyes and is one of the most common eye procedures conducted in Orange County and the rest of the United States.
 Despite this, many people who experience vision issues find themselves a bit in the dark about LASIK surgery.
 With that in mind, we try to explore some frequently asked questions regarding LASIK surgery.

 Frequently Asked Questions:

 LASIK surgery is actually quite quick and simple, which is why it is usually an outpatient procedure.
 The actual laser treatment itself takes less than a minute.
 As a whole, the procedure will require roughly 15 minutes per eye.
 After the procedure, however, you will be taken to a different room to get some rest for an hour or two before you are allowed to return home.
 Plan your schedule accordingly.